Are Robust Financials Driving The Recent Rally In MasterCraft Boat Holdings, Inc.'s (NASDAQ:MCFT) Stock?

-FirstService (TSE:FSV) has had a great run on the share market with its stock up by a significant 13% over the last month.
+MasterCraft Boat Holdings' (NASDAQ:MCFT) stock is up by a considerable 39% over the past three months.
 Given the company's impressive performance, we decided to study its financial indicators more closely as a company's financial health over the long-term usually dictates market outcomes.
-In this article, we decided to focus on FirstService's ROE.
+In this article, we decided to focus on MasterCraft Boat Holdings' ROE.

 How Do You Calculate Return On Equity?

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for MasterCraft Boat Holdings is: